soilwise-he/SoilWise-documentation/README.md

 A fixed **1st prototype version** (for delivery) is published at: https://prototype-1-0.soilwise-documentation.pages.dev/

+A fixed **2st prototype version** (for delivery) is published at: https://prototype-1-0.soilwise-documentation.pages.dev/

 ## Knowledge Base

 The knowledge-base repository serves for merging documentation from all desired technical components and displaying it at one place.